 Randomized AD subjects receive five study drug injections (ACI-24.060 or placebo) at weeks 0, 4, 12, 24, and 48.
-For each study subject, the treatment period will be followed by a 26-week follow-up period.
+For each study subject, the treatment period is followed by a 26-week follow-up period.

 Up to four cohorts may be included in study part 1.
-Each cohort will differ from the others in terms of the dose per injection and/or the administration regimen with the possibility to expand any cohort at any time point to better understand antibody response and/or safety and tolerability.
-The initiation of randomization in the subsequent cohort(s) will be based on interim safety and tolerability data review from the previous cohort(s) and Data and Safety Monitoring Board (DSMB) approval.
+Each cohort may differ from the others in terms of the dose per injection and/or the administration regimen with the possibility to expand any cohort at any time point to better understand antibody response and/or safety and tolerability.
+The initiation of randomization in the subsequent cohort(s) is based on interim safety and tolerability data review from the previous cohort(s) and Data and Safety Monitoring Board (DSMB) approval.

-Interim analyses will be conducted in each cohort at different predefined study time points.
+Interim analyses on safety/tolerability and immunogenicity are being conducted in each cohort at different predefined study time points.